-Serving on Boards: If we sit on the board of directors or advisory board of an organization we must abstain from decisions that impact or appear to impact the relationship between the organization and HFHS.
-If attendance at outside board activities is during HFHS time, compensation should not be offered or accepted.
-Any involvement on the board of an organization must be disclosed to HFHS.
+Serving on Boards: If we sit on the board of directors or advisory board of an organization, we must abstain from decisions that impact or appear to impact the relationship between the organization and HFH.
+If attendance at outside board activities is during HFH time, compensation should not be offered or accepted.
+Any involvement on the board of an organization must be disclosed to HFH.

-Sponsorships: Vendor sponsorship of a function that benefits HFHS is allowed as long as it could not appear to create a conflict, is freely given, and is not linked to any contractual obligation of HFHS.
+Sponsorships: Vendor sponsorship of a function that benefits HFH is allowed as long as it does not appear to create a conflict, is freely given, and is not linked to any contractual obligation of HFH.
 Such sponsorships must be referred to the Office of Philanthropy or Corporate Accounting for specific guidelines and procedures.
 Vendor sponsorship of an outside function which personally benefits any employee or family member is prohibited.

-Vendor Funded Travel: All vendor sponsored travel must be disclosed and fulfill a bona fide education or consultative purpose and directly benefit HFHS.
+Vendor Funded Travel: All vendor sponsored travel must be disclosed and fulfill a bona fide education or consultative purpose and directly benefit HFH.

-Vendor Relationships: Relationships with vendors that could appear to influence our decision-making on behalf of HFHS are detrimental to our healthcare mission and are prohibited.
-The value of goods and services supplied by vendors must be judged by their utility, quality and pricing, not on the ability of the vendor to influence us in any other way.
-At HFHS, we:
+Vendor Relationships: The value of goods and services supplied by vendors must be judged by their utility, quality and pricing, not on the ability of the vendor to influence us in any other way.
+At HFH, we:

-- Restrict and monitor vendor access to our facilities, particularly to patient care areas. - Educate vendor representatives as to the conduct expected of them while on our premises and certify them as qualified to visit these facilities. - Establish strict guidelines as to what "donations" may be accepted from a vendor and by what process. - Monitor relationships and interactions between employees who make purchasing decisions and the vendors from whom they purchase.
-We must not conduct business on behalf of HFHS with a family member, other relative, or with a company of which we are an officer, director, principal, employee or agent without first advising the Business Integrity Department so that appropriate advance approval can be sought and management plans put into place.
+- · Restrict and monitor vendor access to our facilities, particularly to patient care areas. - Educate vendor representatives as to the conduct expected of them while on our premises and certify them as qualified to visit these facilities. - Communicate the strict guidelines as to what "donations" may be accepted from a vendor and by what process. - We must not conduct business on behalf of HFH with a family member, other relative, or with a company of which we are an officer, director, principal, employee or agent without first advising the Compliance Department so that appropriate advance approval can be sought and management plans put into place.